stef-meul/neat-starter/src/posts/rezgauche-be.md

 ### OpenCollective

-To become a participant *rezgauche.be,* to support, benefit and develop its financial structure, a collective fund is organised through [opencollective.com](https://opencollective.com/). *(more info coming soon).*
+To become a participant *rezgauche.be,* to support, benefit and develop its financial structure, a collective fund is organised through [opencollective.com/rezgauche](https://opencollective.com/rezgauche) .

 This allows for a transparent insight in the funds, costs and expenses of *rezgauche.be*.